 - It's packed with loads of delicious flavours - cinnamon, ginger, apple, coconut, sultanas, walnuts and of course carrots.

-- If I could describe a cake as ‘juicy’ then this is how I would describe this cake.
+- If I could describe a cake as 'juicy' then this is how I would describe this carrot and walnut cake.
 The texture is moist and crumbly all at the same time.

 - This is the most forgiving of recipes - if you don't like one of the ingredients, then just swap it out for something else.
 If you have a nut allergy, then leave out the walnuts.
 Don't like sultanas?
 No problem, swap them for diced glace cherries.
 Not a fan of ginger?
 Leave it out altogether.
 Don't have apple sauce in the cupboard - just use mashed bananas or crushed pineapple instead.

 - It is amazingly easy to make.
 Just mix all the wet ingredients together and then add them to the dry.
 Job done!
 There's no beating of butter and sugar because this carrot cake is made with oil.

 - The cake is made in one tray, so there's no messing about spreading frosting between the different layers.
 Just pour the mixed icing on top and spread it.
 Of course, you could make this cake in 2 round 9" tins if you really wanted to.

 - Because this is a traybake, it's easy to slice and I find you can get more slices from it than you would from a round cake.
 Also, the slices are smaller than from a round cake, so you can be excused for eating a second slice!